shadowzack/shadowzack/README.md

 ### I'm a Software Engineer!!

-- 🔭 I'm currently working on my first ERP system
+- 🔭 I'm currently working on an ERP system for managing construction companies
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators